 6.AMAZONIAN OR BORNEAN JUNGLE CANOE

-A more serene water-based trip can be found in the jungle.
+In the jungle you will find a more serene water-based trip.
 Traditional wooden canoes ply through the trees, connecting villages that have never been reached by roads.
 While the brutal humidity leaves a blanket of sweat across your arms, running hands through the water isn’t wise.
 Crocodiles and flesh-eating fish wait beneath the surface, eager to snap off a juicy finger.
 And then craziness comes in the form of distance.
 An Amazonian jungle journey isn’t measured in hours.
 It’s measured in days.

 7.EUROPEAN BEER BIKE